Nationally, wedding photographers cost between $200 and $1,500, although pricing can skew lower or much higher depending on a few factors.

 The average wedding photography agreement is typically for 8-10 hours or more so the photographer can capture the venue, the ceremony and the important parts of the reception.

 Number of locations

-Some couples want every aspect of their wedding day photographed, from early-morning gown and tux shots in the dressing rooms to the last guests snacking at the midnight food truck.
-If the photographer has to travel between multiple locations, such as the getting-ready location, the bridal party limo ride to the wedding site, the ceremony site and the reception hall, costs can be greater.
+Some couples want every aspect of their wedding day photographed, from the early-morning gown and tux shots in the dressing rooms to the last guests snacking at the midnight food truck.
+If the photographer has to travel between multiple locations — such as the getting-ready location, the bridal party limo ride to the wedding site, the ceremony site and the reception hall — costs can be greater.